- The Option Premium

 If you want to set expectations professionally, stop asking "What percentage can I make per month?"
 Start asking better questions.

-First, what market environment are we operating in?
+What market environment are you operating in?
 During low-volatility grinding bull markets, income will be smaller, rolls more frequent, and managing the upside more critical.
 During high-volatility choppy markets, income may be larger, but drawdowns and whipsaws become real concerns.
 In bear markets, call income helps cushion losses, but you're still carrying long exposure through the LEAPS itself.

 If you can't describe your defensive protocols in two sentences, your expectations are too optimistic.